marcocarbullido/protein-b-factor-prediction/README.md

 # rcsb-bfactor-transformer
-Deep learning approach to predict protein b-factors from sequence
+Deep learning approach for predicting protein b-factors from sequence

 Demonstrates that self-attention can improve modeling of long-range dependencies in protein sequences.
 Through the use of transformer models and protein embeddings, this approach exceeds the performance of state-of-the-art models, reaching an average Pearson correlation coefficient of 0.822, compared to 0.799 (Pandey et al.), amid requiring far fewer parameters.